taraCodeNa/uphbt-requirements/README.md

   * **Forms: Utilize React Hook Form for robust login, registration, and user profile forms, integrating with MUI components and using schema validation (e.g., Zod, Yup).**
   * **I18n/L10n: Integrate `i18next` and `react-i18next` for frontend internationalization, setting up translation files (JSON) and configuring the translation service.**
   * **Configure proxy for development server to handle API calls.**
+  * **HTTPS Configuration: Configure the `uphbt-react-frontend` development server to serve the application over HTTPS, ensuring all development traffic is encrypted.**
 * **Optimal Prompt(s):**
   * **"Guide me through setting up a React v19 project to implement the client-side of the Authorization Code Flow with PKCE for authentication, where the backend handles JWTs and issues an HttpOnly session cookie to the frontend for XSS protection.
 Show the redirect to the backend's authorization endpoint and handling the callback."**
   * **"Provide a React `AuthContext` and `useAuth` hook example that manages user login and logout by initiating redirects and clearing session state, without directly handling JWT Access or Refresh Tokens in JavaScript."**